kriptic782/SRL-T/docs/docgen/README.md

-Generates the SRL documentation files from comments in the source files.
+Generates the SRL-T documentation files from comments in the source files.

 Example documentation comment: